shreyasarunesh/OpenDomainQA/README.md

 ## Installaiton

 Installation is simple.
 This project requires Linux/OSX and Python 3.5 or higher.
 It also requires installing PyTorch version >= 1.0.0.
+The repo is tested on Python 3.10, Cuda 10.1, PyTorch 1.5.1 on Tesla P100 GPUs.
+Besides that, conda is recommended for convinence.

 Download  SQuAD datafiles, GloVe word vectors, Transformers and other dependencies listed in requirements.txt.